xiix0/scam/README.md

-Your reasoning powers are good, and you are a fairly good planner.
+Your life would be very empty if you had nothing to regret.